 In initiating a change, there are some guidelines to follow.
 The possibility of changing advisors should be discussed at about the same time with both the prospective advisor and the current advisor.
-Neither the prospective nor the current advisor should be uninformed or receive information about the switch from a third party.
+Neither the prospective nor the current advisor should be uninformed or receive information about the switch from a third party or after the switch is made.
 It is important to make plans to complete any ongoing projects with the current advisor so that neither the student's work nor the advisor's work suffers.